1. Your system insurance default must be set to 100% coverage.

 You are unable to Void/Nullify a Claim during the submission process however this option is being built into Juvonno in the near future.

-I necessary, Void the Claim in Juvonno manually and contact the Insurance company to Void the claim directly.
+If necessary, Void the Claim in Juvonno manually and contact the Insurance company to Void the claim directly within 24 hours.

 Claims submitted to Telus using an API such as Juvonno do not appear in the Telus portal.
 Only claims submitted dirctly through the Telus portal will appear on their portal.